 Delhi govt closely watching Covid situation: Bharadwaj

+The Delhi government is closely monitoring the coronavirus situation and Chief Minister Arvind Kejriwal will hold a review meeting on the matter on Friday, Health Minister Saurabh Bharadwaj said.

-Chief Minister Arvind Kejriwal will hold a review meeting on the matter today; India witnesses 3,016 fresh Covid-19 cases
+New Delhi: The Delhi government is closely monitoring the coronavirus situation and Chief Minister Arvind Kejriwal will hold a review meeting on the matter on Friday, Health Minister Saurabh Bharadwaj said.

+Bharadwaj also assured people that there was no need to panic since the hospitalisation rate was low.
+He was speaking after holding a meeting on Thursday to review the COVID-19 situation in the national capital amid a spurt in cases.
+The meeting saw the attendance of senior health department officials, medical directors of state-run hospitals, epidemiologists and virologists.

 Bharadwaj also said genome sequencing of samples is also being carried out and nothing worrisome has been found till now.
 The meeting came a day after Delhi's COVID-19 cases climbed to 300 for the first time since August 31 last year, while the positivity rate rose to 13.89 per cent, according to data shared by the city health department.
 Two Covid-related deaths were also reported on Wednesday.
 Sharing details, the health minister said they were elderly patients who had comoribidities and the primary cause of death was not coronavirus.